Caleb-Campbell/dream-stack/docs/cloudflare-workers-setup.md

 }
 ```

-**Important:** Ensure the `WORKERS_DOMAIN` environment variable is correctly set in your Next.js application's environment (e.g., via `.env` locally or environment variables in your hosting provider like Cloudflare Pages).
+**Important:** Ensure the `NEXT_PUBLIC_WORKERS_DOMAIN` environment variable is correctly set in your Next.js application's environment (e.g., via `.env` locally or environment variables in your hosting provider like Cloudflare Pages).
+The `NEXT_PUBLIC_` prefix is crucial for client-side invocation.

 ## 7. Local Development (`wrangler dev`)